Zrenjanin: Economy

 The city of Zrenjanin used to be the fourth largest industry center in former Yugoslavia.
 The economy of Zrenjanin is diverse, as it has developed processing industry, agriculture, forestry, building industry, and transport.

 As of September 2017, Zrenjanin has one of 14 free economic zones established in Serbia.

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Transportation

 Zrenjanin no longer has a public transport operator, for the first time in its recent history, following the privatization and subsequent bankruptcy of Autobanat.
 It used to operate as the city's public transport company and as the regional public transport service to the nearby cities of (Novi Sad, Belgrade, Kikinda, Vršac), etc.

 In the past river traffic on the Begej river used to be most developed mode of cargo transport.
 Veliki Bečkerek got a railway in 1883, when it linked the city to Velika Kikinda.
 There are many taxi companies in Zrenjanin and the regulations are either lacking or are not enforced by the authorities.

+The city is served by Zrenjanin Airport, which however, as of 2023, has no hard runway, and no facilities for commercial air transport.